bmerry/sunsniff/README.md

   memory, so it should not be used with very large files.
 - `timezone` (required): The timezone name used by the inverter.
 This is used to convert the timestamps to UTC.
+- `tcp_reset` (optional): If set to `true`, the inverter's TCP connection will be reset after each update is received.
+This seems to trick it into sending updates more frequently (it seems to alternate randomly between 1 and 2 minutes, instead of the default 5 minutes).
+It's not enabled by default because it will potentially interfere with setting options or deploying firmware updates.

 I have the following setup:
 ```